 Here they are all boxed up.
-I picked out these cute little boxes before I even decided what cookie I was going to make.
-I got them at the dollar store.
+I picked out these cute little boxes before I even decided I was going to make pinwheel sugar cookies.
+I got the tins at the dollar store.
 Yep, these cute metal boxes were a buck a piece.
 Deal!

 I snapped up three of the boxes and brought them home as I contemplated what would go inside.

-I decided to do a pinwheel cookie in blue to coordinate with the boxes.
+I decided to do a pinwheel sugar cookie in blue to coordinate with the boxes.
 I didn’t want to get too Christmas-y, not knowing what holidays my fellow bloggers celebrated.
 As it turns out, the cookies fit PERFECTLY in the box.
-The Great Food Blogger Cookie Swap suggests sending one dozen cookies to each of three bloggers.
-Well, three cookies fit perfectly in a row in these boxes, and I was able to stack them to fill 12 in one box.
-It was magic!
+Twelve cookies fit perfectly into the box.

 Put one layer on the other and trim the big pieces to a nice rectangle.
 (I know this photo isn’t great, I must have had too much sugar at this point.)
 Gently roll it with your rolling pin to secure the dough to each other.
 You don’t want to push too hard, just enough to get the layers to stick together.
 You can tab on a little water to act as a glue, but be careful to not use too much.

 Now it’s time to roll this baby up.
 This is harder than it looks because the layers may not be totally secure, and you tend to get a lumpy log in parts.
 Don’t worry, just roll it up, tucking as you go.
 Once you have a nice log like the one in the photo. you can use your hands to squish it a bit to even it out.
 I also held my hand flat and butted it up against the ends to make it even.